mrpowers-io/spark-style-guide/README.md

 The `@since` annotation should be used to document when features are added to the API.

-The `@note` annotaion should be used to detail important information about a function, like the following example.
+The `@note` annotation should be used to detail important information about a function, like the following example.

 ```scala
 /**